Gray categories with duals and their diagrams: Category, 2-category and Gray category diagrams

 for all 1-morphisms $F, G$ and 2-morphisms $\nu$ for which these expressions are defined.
 Using this definition, it can be checked that the 0- 1- and 2-morphisms of $\mathcal G$ form a pre-2-category, which is denoted $\mathcal G_2$.
 The 0- and 1-morphisms form a category denoted $\mathcal G_1$.
 Where it is not ambiguous, the symbol $\Box$ may be omitted, so that the product of $G$ and $F$ may be written as just $GF$.

-We will now show that the Gray category data in Definition \ref{graydef} is equivalent to the Definition \ref{strictopcubical} of a strict cubical or opcubical tricategory.

-\begin{lemma} Every strict cubical or opcubical tricategory determines a set of Gray category data and every set of Gray category data determines a strict cubical and a strict opcubical tricategory. \end{lemma} \begin{proof} Let $\mac G$ be a strict (op)cubical tricategory according to Definition \ref{strictopcubical} with composition $\Box:\mac G(\mac D,\mac E)\times \mac G(\mac C,\mac D)\to\mac G(\mac C,\mac E)$ and coherence 3-morphisms
+It is now shown that the Gray category data in Definition \ref{graydef} is equivalent to the Definition \ref{strictopcubical} of a strict cubical or opcubical tricategory. \begin{lemma} The set of strict opcubical tricategories is in canonical bijection with the set of Gray category data.
+Likewise, the set of strict cubical tricategories is in canonical bijection with the set of Gray category data. \end{lemma} \begin{proof} Let $\mac G$ be a strict (op)cubical tricategory according to Definition \ref{strictopcubical} with composition $\Box\colon \mac G(\mac D,\mac E)\times \mac G(\mac C,\mac D)\to\mac G(\mac C,\mac E)$ and coherence 3-morphisms

-for all $\Box$-composable pairs of 2-morphisms $\mu=(\mu_1,\mu_2):(H_1,H_2)\to (K_1,K_2)$, $\nu=(\nu_1,\nu_2): (G_1,G_2)\to (H_1,H_2)$.
+for all $\Box$-composable pairs of 2-morphisms $\mu=(\mu_1,\mu_2)\colon (H_1,H_2)\to (K_1,K_2)$, $\nu=(\nu_1,\nu_2)\colon (G_1,G_2)\to (H_1,H_2)$.
 Then $\Box$ defines the Gray product of 1-morphisms with 1-, 2- and 3-morphisms, and the tensorator is given by

 in case $\mac G$ is opcubical and by